 First, notice that the board still has the zip ties in it and they are facing upward.
 I use my stapler to tack on the fabric around the edges, and then the corners.
 Use my full tutorial on how to upholster to get the details.
 Or see this video below.

-Then, once the upholstery is attached, I cover my toggle buttons with linen as well using this button kit.
+Then, once the upholstery is attached, I cover my toggle buttons with linen as well using a button kit.
 I always have one of these on hand so I have plenty when an idea pops up.
 A girls gotta be prepared!
 The kit comes with everything you need, except the fabric, to make custom buttons.

 Next, I use my upholstery needle and my upholstery thread to lace up from the bottom of the board using the holes I drilled earlier.
 I tie off on the back side and staple it taught.
 Sometimes you need a helper to keep the tension while you assemble to make it easier.